lynnfaraday/aresmush.com/_root/fs3/fs3.3/social.md

 ## What Does Winning Mean?

-**Social conflict is not mind control.**  Even if an attacker wins a social contest, that doesn’t mean they get to script the defender’s response.
+**Social combat is not mind control.**  Even if an attacker wins a social contest, that doesn’t mean they get to script the defender’s response.
 The defender must respect the roll, but they get to choose the reaction that’s most appropriate to their character.

 For example, in the Ben/Andrew example above, sitting down was what Andrew asked for, but there could have been other valid responses to a successful Intimidation roll.
 For example: